Software model of OpenNN

 • InputSelection: This abstract class represents the concept of an input selection algorithm for a neural network.

-• NeuronsSelection: This abstract class represents the concept of neurons selection algorithm for a neural network.
+• NeuronsSelection: This abstract class represents the concept of a neuron selection algorithm for a neural network.

 4. Derived classes

 In object-oriented programming, some classes are designed only as a parent from which subclasses may be derived, but which is not itself suitable for instantiation.
-This is said to be an abstract class, as opposed to a concrete class, which is suitable for instantiation.
+This is called an abstract class, as opposed to a concrete class, which is ideal for instantiation.

 The derived class contains all the base class features but may have new features added or redefine existing features.
 Associations between a base class and a derived class are of the kind is a.